Pexels - CC0 License

 Next, you’ll want to declutter your existing households before combining them.
 Two people’s junk is usually worse than one person’s!
 Don’t bring two versions of everything with you.
 This approach will just annoy you.
 (Who the heck needs two dining tables?)

-Instead, figure out which possessions you’re going to bring and which you’re going to sell or chuck.
+Instead, determine which possessions you plan to bring and which you intend to sell or discard.
 If you can be strategic, that can also help.
-For example, if you both have blenders and they are new, you could keep one in reserve until you need it.
+For instance, if you both have new blenders, you could keep one as a backup.

 Discuss Your Budget

 Next up, you’ll want to discuss your budget.
-Try to figure out how you’ll separate everything.
+Please consider how you might allocate everything.

 Healthy couples just share their money when they live in the same household.
 However, you could come up with other approaches, like spending what’s proportional to income.
 Ultimately, you want to ensure that you have the work and finances you need to pay for the mortgage, rent, insurance, and upkeep.
 These items can be costly, so always double-check that you have the income to cover the expense, based on your lifestyle.

-Most mortgage lenders will walk through the process with you, asking you things like the amount of income you make.
+Most mortgage lenders will guide you through the process, asking about your income.
 However, you will also need to consider separately whether you can afford the house you want, based on the other things you’d like to include.

 Choose A Space That Fits You

-You should also choose a space that fits you both, like a home office for one or a cosy reading nook.
+You should also choose a space that fits you both, like a home office or a cosy reading nook.
 Don’t be afraid to compromise, as you might both want different things.

 Partners often have quite different requirements from homes, so that is always worth bearing in mind.
 One person shouldn’t feel like they are unnecessarily sacrificing for the other.
 Fortunately, builders construct the majority of properties with two or more people in mind.
 That means that you’re much more likely than you think to find something that meets both your requirements.